CarlaLlama/BrickSiteTutorial/readme.md

 </html>
 ```

-Now going back to our `script.js`, we want to add some good ol’ dynamic vanilla JS elements to the content on the page.
+Now, going back to our `script.js`, we want to add some good ol’ dynamic vanilla JS elements to the content on the page.
 For every brick in the BRICKS array, we've created a div element, added it's own name, styling, content and button, and then added it to the DOM.

 We add the following content in order:

 For each brick in our predefined list: